How Does a Job Interview Work

 The SARA Response Model (Situation, Action, Result, Application)

-Use SARA for most behavioral questions.
+Use SARA for most behavioural questions.
 Start with the Situation, clarify your specific Actions, quantify the Result, and finish with the Application — what you learned and how it applies to the new role.
 This last piece is what turns a story into a signal of future contribution.

 Structure for Case Questions